 In this post, we will see how SCCM admins can undo accidental deployments without causing any impact.
-But the fact is SCCM itself can’t cause inadvertent deployments; rather, SCCM Admins can be a cause for this kind of unfortunate situation.
+However, SCCM itself can’t cause inadvertent deployments; rather, SCCM Admins cause this kind of unfortunate situation.

-SCCM is a very powerful tool, and these broad powers of SCCM should be used with loads of care.
+SCCM is a potent tool, and its broad powers should be used with care.
 SCCM admins can take action to stop accidental deployments.
-The exclusive list of actions that SCCM Admins can take in case of accidental deployments is explained by Shaun Cassells in the following post, “How to Stop SCCM Advertisements with Immediate Effect.”
+Shaun Cassells explains the exclusive list of actions that SCCM Admins can take in case of unintentional deployments in the following post, “How to Stop SCCM Advertisements with Immediate Effect.”

-SCCM evolved very well, and we can have Role-Based Access Control (RBAC) to provide proper controls to admins and not give anyone more power that is not required for their role.
-The accidental deployments of applications, packages, and deployments to users and devices could cause a big impact on the organizations.
+SCCM evolved very well, and we can have role-based access control (RBAC) to provide proper controls to admins and not give anyone more power than is required for their role.
+The accidental deployments of applications, packages, ato users, and devices can significantly impact organizations.

 The bigger question is Can SCCM Admins undo accidental deployments?
 Do they have any out-of-box controls in SCCM to STOP the deployment they initiated mistakenly?

-My answer to that question is NO. SCCM is still missing that big RED button to stop all the initiated deployments.
-Natively, SCCM / ConfigMgr doesn’t have any mechanism to immediately stop the package replication or traffic over the WAN.
-However, we can have some workarounds to stop the SCCM WAN traffic.
+My answer to that question is NO. SCCM still lacks that big RED button to stop all the initiated deployments.
+Natively, SCCM / ConfigMgr has no mechanism to immediately stop package replication or traffic over the WAN.
+However, we can have some workarounds to prevent SCCM WAN traffic.

-Apart from accidental deployments of applications, packages, and task sequences, the accidental distribution of packages to larger groups of SCCM DPs can also cause big impacts on your organization.
+Apart from accidental deployments of applications, packages, and task sequences, the unintentional distribution of packages to larger groups of SCCM DPs can also have a big impact on your organization.

 I have had a bad experience with this personally.
-SCCM admins can easily undo the accidental deployments and distribution of packages without going through the tedious process explained in the above post.
+SCCM admins can easily make accidental deployments and package distributions without going through the tedious process explained above.

 WAN Pause/Resume (make this mainly about LiveFlow, but the big red button is considered part of it now) Adaptiva OneSite lets administrators instantly pause/resume all SCCM WAN traffic by pushing a button.